lamsmith/ExpenseSharingApplication/README.md

 POST /api/groups/{groupId}/remove-user - Remove a user from a group.
 GET /api/groups - Retrieve all groups the authenticated user belongs to.
 GET /api/groups/{groupId} - Retrieve details of a specific group by its ID.
-GET /api/groups/{groupId}/balances - Retrieve the balance of each user within a group (amount owed/paid).
-GET /api/groups/{groupId}/expenses - Retrieve the expenses within a specific group.

 Expense Endpoints
 POST /api/expenses - Create a new expense.